Layer 2

 Third-Party Bridges: Services like Hop, Across, and Synapse enable faster transfers and cross-L2 movement.
 Introduce additional trust assumptions.

-Native Withdrawals: Withdrawing from optimistic rollups to Ethereum takes 7 days due to dispute period.
-Users can't access funds during this time unless using third-party bridges (which charge fees).
+Native Withdrawals: Withdrawing from optimistic rollups to Ethereum takes 7 days due to the dispute period.
+Users cannot access funds during this time unless using third-party bridges.

-Bridge security matters enormously—billions lost to bridge hacks.
+Bridge security is important, as significant amounts have been lost to bridge hacks.
 Always use established bridges and verify contract addresses.

 L2 Ecosystems and Adoption

-DeFi on L2: Major protocols deployed L2 versions—Uniswap, Aave, Curve, Synthetix.
-Enables capital-efficient DeFi with sub-dollar transactions.
+DeFi on L2: Major protocols deployed L2 versions, Uniswap, Aave, Curve, Synthetix.
+Enables capital-efficient DeFi with low transaction costs.

-NFTs on L2: Mint and trade NFTs for pennies.
-Platforms like Zora prioritize L2, making NFTs accessible to creators without $100+ gas fees.
+NFTs on L2: Mint and trade NFTs for low fees.
+Platforms like Zora prioritize L2, making NFTs accessible to creators without high gas fees.

-Gaming: Blockchain games require many microtransactions, impossible with L1 fees.
+Gaming: Blockchain games require many microtransactions, which are not feasible with Layer 1 fees.
 L2s enable true blockchain gaming.

-Social: Twitter-like apps (Farcaster), prediction markets, and social platforms build on L2 where transaction costs don't prohibit interaction.
+Social: Twitter-like apps, prediction markets, and social platforms build on L2 where transaction costs do not prohibit interaction.

-Payments: Stablecoin payments on L2 cost cents rather than dollars, enabling remittances and merchant adoption.
+Payments: Stablecoin payments on L2 cost significantly less, enabling remittances and merchant adoption.

 L2 Sequencer Centralization

-Most L2s currently use centralized sequencers (single entity ordering transactions).
-This creates risks:
+Most L2s currently use centralized sequencers, creating risks:

 - Censorship of transactions